Microsoft-TrainingKits/HOL-ConnectingApplicationsVNet/HOL.md

 	_Adding Database role membership to CloudShop user_

 	>**Note:** The application you will deploy in the next exercise uses Universal Providers to manage sessions.
-The first time the application run the Provider will create a Sessions table within AdventureWorks database.
+The first time the application run the Provider will create a Sessions table within AdventureWorks2012 database.
 For that reason, you are assigning db_owner role for the CloudShop user.
 Once you run the application for the first time, you can remove this role for the user as it will not need those permissions anymore.

 1. Close the **SQL Server Management Studio**.